 DIY airplane spa.
 How does it sound?
 We know.
 Lush.

-When you’re at least halfway through the journey and feel like you’ve seen every movie on the onboard entertainment - that’s the time.
-Pick out your DIY spa and let the magic happen.
+When you’re at least halfway through the journey and feel like you’ve seen every inflight movie, that’s the time.
+Grab your DIY spa and let the magic happen.
 It will not only keep your skin glowing but it will also keep you occupied!
-So thank us later.

 If you are worried what your plane neighbor or other passengers think about you while you're rocking out full ghost mode - don’t.
 They won’t care.
-They might give you a double glance, to make sure it’s a person wearing a face mask, and they are not hallucinating after so many hours in one plane seat.
+They might give you a double glance, to make sure it’s a person wearing a face mask, and not a hallucinating effect after so many hours buried in one plane seat.
 But the truth is no one cares.
-And if it makes you happy: the chances of seeing those people again are minimal.
+And if it makes you happy, the chances of seeing those people again are minimal.
 Your skin will be with you for a while. 😉 So keep it happy.

-If you’re flying for ten hours or more pack your favorite blanket, sleeping mask, and neck pillow.
-Download some relaxing instrumental music or just white noise onto your Spotify playlist to listen to during the flight.
+If you’re flying for ten hours or more, pack your favorite blanket, sleeping mask, and neck pillow.
+Download some relaxing instrumental music or white noise onto your Spotify playlist to listen to during the flight.

 Why?
-The key factors to get good sleep on the plane are light, temperature, and noise.
-We are going to add comfort to that list.
-Duh.
-So make sure you’re in a comfy position, with your neck pillow and blanket on hand as it tends to get cold onboard.
+The key factors to getting good sleep on the plane are light, temperature, and noise.
+We also think comfort is key.
+So make sure you’re in a comfy position, with your neck pillow and blanket on hand, as it tends to get cold onboard.
 A sleeping mask will make it feel like it’s night time.
 The relaxing playlist or white noise will block the sound of the engine (and your seat neighbors who decide to gossip a bit during the flight).
 And you’re ready to sleep through the flight. 💁

 There’s no one yet who has found a jet lag cure.
-It would be cool though.
-We can’t guarantee our tips will erase your jet lag, but they will definitely help you feel and look more refreshed.
+While we can’t guarantee our tips will erase your jet lag, they will definitely help you feel and look more refreshed.
 Go ahead and give these tips a try.
 Nothing to lose, right?